artmetla/DejaView/docs/contributing/common-tasks.md

 Whitespaces in anything apart from descriptions are ignored, so comments can be formatted neatly.
 If the line with description exceeds 80 chars, description can be continued in following lines.
   - **Table/view**: each has to have schema, object description and a comment above each column's definition in the schema.
-    - Description is any text in the comment above `CREATE PERFETTO {TABLE,VIEW}` statement.
+    - Description is any text in the comment above `CREATE DEJAVIEW {TABLE,VIEW}` statement.
     - Column's comment is the text immediately above column definition in the schema.
   - **Scalar Functions**: each has to have a function description and description of return value in this order.
-    - Function description is any text in the comment above `CREATE PERFETTO FUNCTION` statement.
+    - Function description is any text in the comment above `CREATE DEJAVIEW FUNCTION` statement.
     - For each argument there has to be a comment line immediately above argument definition.
     - Return comment should immediately precede `RETURNS`.
   - **Table Functions**: each has to have a function description, list of arguments (names, types, description) and list of columns.
-    - Function description is any text in the comment above `CREATE PERFETTO FUNCTION` statement.
+    - Function description is any text in the comment above `CREATE DEJAVIEW FUNCTION` statement.
     - For each argument there has to be a comment line immediately above argument definition.
     - For each column there has to be a comment line immediately above column definition.